Does Web3 Really Matter? Here's What Tech Leaders Say

 The problem is, why is that necessary, and does it make sense?
 Blockchain has great value in applications like crypto and data sharing, but is it the right technology to base the entire internet on?

-Or are the guys who are suggesting this have more cynical goals in mind, namely a pump of crypto prices and a place to sell NFTs?
+Or do the guys who are suggesting this have more cynical goals in mind, namely a pump of crypto prices and a place to sell NFTs?